saikumarkankatala/QKart/README.md

 - **/src** - Contains all the React components and the main application logic.
 - **/backend** - Houses the backend API and database connection logic.
 - **/public**- Contains the public assets and HTML file.

+## How to Use
+1. Clone the repository: git clone https://github.com/saikumarkankatala/QKart.git
+2. Install dependencies: npm install
+3. Start the server: npm start